idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/poly_regression_surrogate.md

 !listing surrogates/polynomial_regression/normal_surr.i block=Surrogates

 These surrogate models can be evaluated at the points defined in the testing sample batch.
-This is done using objects in the `VectorPostprocessors` block.
+This is done using objects in the `Reporters` block.

-!listing surrogates/polynomial_regression/normal_surr.i block=VectorPostprocessors
+!listing surrogates/polynomial_regression/normal_surr.i block=Reporters

 ## Results and Analysis